-Signature Nepali style - half steamed & pan fried momos
+Signature Nepalese style - half steamed & pan fried momo

-In traditional Nepali cooking, Kothey momos are filled with pork or buff meat.
+In traditional Nepalese cooking, Kothey momo are filled with pork or buff meat.
 The filling is also more gingery than others, as ginger, offsets the taste of meat very well.
 However, in The Momo King, we choose to serve a slightly modified version that can be enjoyed by everyone.

 Choice of dumplings